Jai Paul: 2013–2016: Leaked material, hiatus from music

 On 14 April 2013, an unknown user uploaded a number of untitled tracks to Bandcamp, a music streaming and purchasing service that caters mainly for independent artists.
 These untitled tracks were made available for sale as an album.
 Bandcamp is known for being vulnerable to scams and copyright infringement, with Consequence of Sound reporting in a feature that "Its response time to infractions is slow, and its built-in protections against scams appear minimal".
 However, hours after the page's appearance, music press picked up on it and publicised it extensively, reporting the music as belonging to Paul and describing it as constituting his debut album, as well as including links to download the material in articles.
 Paul and his record label denied having released the recordings, or authorising their release.

 Owen Myers reported the music as having come from a personal laptop stolen from Paul himself, citing a comment made by Twitter user "@FatAmpNadia" as his source.
 Major music press followed Myers' lead, and the stolen laptop story was universally reported.
 It is unclear how "@FatAmpNadia" was involved.

 Many journalists and commenters suggested the leak to be a cynically devised marketing plan on Paul and XL Recordings' behalf; having achieved the desired result, the two parties made false statements to the public "explaining away" the events.
 Others conjectured that Paul did in fact upload the tracks himself, in an attempt to illegally leak and sell his music independently from record label XL Recordings and publisher BMG, seeing parallels with distinct situations involving unrelated artists.
 Duncan Cooper of The Fader concludes that "In any case, the album's origins and officialness [sic] seem like something of a technicality", adding the opinion that "Jai Paul seems to be getting paid for it", despite the record company's claims otherwise.

 Many publications opted to review the leaked material as an "album" with Gigwise commenting "there are moments that sound distinctly unfinished.
 There are periods of silence at the end of most tracks, there're only a few smooth segues between the skits and the tracks, and there are periods where the mixing of the vocal track sounds downright bad.
 The whole album doesn't feel as precisely balanced as you would expect from Jai Paul".

-Despite being an unofficial release, the "album" was ranked in year-end lists, at number 32 in the music blog Pretty Much Amazing's "40 Best Albums of 2013", number 28 in The Guardian's "Best Albums of 2013", and number 20 in Pitchfork's "Top 50 Albums of 2013".
+Despite being an unofficial release, the "album" was ranked in year-end lists, at number 32 in the music blog Pretty Much Amazing's "40 Best Albums of 2013", number 28 in The Guardians "Best Albums of 2013", and number 20 in Pitchfork's "Top 50 Albums of 2013".
 In August 2014, Pitchfork recognised the leak in its "The 100 Best Albums of the Decade So Far" list.
+Also in 2013, "Jasmine" was featured in the video game Grand Theft Auto V on the in-game radio station Radio Mirror Park.
 Formal release of the leaked material, Leak 04-13 (Bait Ones) (2019), was ranked number 95 in the publication's 200 Best albums of the 2010s.